 Changes in modern society are shaping the context of long-term radioactive waste management.
 Values such as health, safety, environmental protection, and sustainable development take on increasing importance.
-New, more inclusive and decentralised forms of risk governance are demanded for dealing with hazardous activities: broader groups of stakeholders take part in examining the justification of activities, and in decision making.
+New, more inclusive and decentralised forms of risk governance are demanded for dealing with hazardous activities: broader groups of stakeholders2 take part in examining the justification of activities, and in decision making.

-International legal instruments and national legal frameworks highlight the right of citizens to participate in decisions affecting the environment.
+International legal instruments^{3,4} and national legal frameworks highlight the right of citizens to participate in decisions affecting the environment.

 Dialogue and stakeholder involvement have become a central part of the radioactive waste management process.
-A trend can be seen in OECD countries towards implementing forms of public involvement that require new or enhanced dialogue amongst all concerned parties.
+A trend can be seen in OECD countries towards implementing forms of public involvement that require new or enhanced dialogue amongst all concerned parties5.

-Amongst all the institutional players in the field of long-term radioactive waste management, it is perhaps the nuclear safety regulators that have restyled or are restyling their roles most significantly.
-Trends affecting the regulators' role, image and practice that were visible at the beginning of the 2000s have deepened and spread in the ensuing decade.
+Amongst all the institutional players in the field of long-term radioactive waste management, it is perhaps the safety authorities that have restyled or are restyling their roles most significantly.
+Trends affecting the regulator's role, image and practice that were visible at the beginning of the 2000s have deepened and spread in the ensuing decade.
 This movement likely concerns the broader nuclear regulatory area as well.
 The most salient evolutions are:

 - The regulatory system moves clearly into view.
 Safety is the result of a system that gives a prominent role to the nuclear safety and environmental protection technical regulatory authorities but also involves, especially at the policy level, other bodies such as Parliament, Government, and regional authorities.
 Complementary players with a role in the regulatory system have been created or distinguished in some contexts.
-These include, for example, oversight committees including specialists in various domains and stakeholder representatives, or supporting technical research bodies. - Most nuclear safety regulators are more clearly separated from the nuclear proponents.
-Typically, these authorities today are either under supervision of a Ministry (such as Health or Environment) which is not overseeing the nuclear industry, or are formed as independent institutions, often reporting to the country's Parliament, Council of Ministers, or even the President. - Regulatory practice is adapting to the stepwise decision-making process for radioactive waste management that is now established in most countries. - There is more interaction among players in the pre-licensing phase of radioactive waste storage and disposal.
-The nuclear safety regulator is more likely to provide informal guidance and
+These include, for example, pluralistic or expert oversight committees, or supporting technical research bodies. - Most nuclear safety authorities are more clearly separated from the nuclear proponents.
+Typically, these authorities today are either under supervision of a Ministry (such as Health or Environment) which is not overseeing the nuclear industry, or are formed as independent institutions, reporting to Parliament, to the Council of Ministers, or even to the country's Presidency. - Regulatory practice is adapting to the stepwise decision-making process for radioactive waste management that is now established in most countries. - There is more interaction among players in the pre-licensing phase of radioactive waste storage and disposal.
+The nuclear safety authority is more likely to provide informal guidance and recommendations regarding the technical options selected by the implementer for a storage or repository project.

-$^{2}$ The RWMC and its working parties define "stakeholder" as any actor - institution, group or individual- with an interest or a role to play in the process.
+2 The RWMC and its working parties define "stakeholder" as any actor - institution, group or individual- with an interest or a role to play in the process.

-&lt;sup>3 Aarhus Convention on access to information, public participation in decision-making and access to justice in environmental matters.
+3 Aarhus Convention on access to information, public participation in decision-making and access to justice in environmental matters.

-&lt;sup>4 COUNCIL DIRECTIVE 2011/70/EURATOM of 19 July 2011 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.
+4 COUNCIL DIRECTIVE 2011/70/EURATOM of 19 July 2011 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.

-&lt;sup>5 NEA RWMC 2008 Collective Statement on geological disposal of radioactive wastes.
+5 NEA RWMC 2008 Collective Statement on geological disposal of radioactive wastes.